 This past June, Dudette and I headed up to Chicago soon after she got out of school.
 She went there to hang with her cousin; I went there to learn some of the handed-down Armenian recipes from my mother.

 The dishes we made have been perfected by generations of cooks, my mom included.
 Each woman put her own little touch of love into the recipe, making every bite something special.
 So, when I asked Mom if there was any way I could share one of these goodies with you, it was a bit like asking her to give up her child.
 But she agreed (after a few days of begging and coaxing).

 So, I left the decision of which recipe up to you.
-I showed you all the foods we made and asked you to vote.
+I showed you all the foods we made and null.
 And you did.
 These boeregs won by a landslide, which isn’t really surprising.
 Flaky phyllo dough filled with six different cheeses.
 What’s not to love.

 The boeregs in the tray in that photo up there are the ones that I made with my mother, under her watchful eye and instruction.
 They came out beautifully and my success with them may have give me some false confidence (dare I say hubris) because when I finally decided to make them again, I made them for a get together instead of practice.

 Big mistake.
 Well, kind of.
 I decided to turn lemons into lemonade.

 Introducing my version of ‘Boereg Art.’